neftali-lopez-elizondo/Decimal-Microtonal-Scale/README.md

 - `scripts/` : Code to generate scales and perform simulations.
 - `notes/` : Research notes and development history.

+## Objectives
+- Develop a mathematically consistent microtonal system.
+- Resolve tuning issues caused by the Pythagorean comma.
+- Provide tools and scripts for scale generation and auditory testing.

 ## License
 See `LICENSE` for details.